As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Precautions When Using Carrier Oils

-Check the shelf life of the carrier oils before using in your DIY projects, especially if they’ve been lying around for a while.
+Check the shelf life of the carrier oils before using them in your DIY projects, especially if they’ve been lying around for a while.
 Shelf lives differ from one carrier oil to another.
-Sometimes, we do not realize how long the oil has been sitting on the shelf.
-It may be longer than you think and it may be well past the ‘best before’ date.
-Always check before using.
+Check the ‘best before’ date before using.
 Using a carrier oil that is past its shelf life could irritate your skin.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.